Thinking about joining us for worship? Great!

 Here are some things you can expect...

-First of all: No, the roof won't collapse just because you walk in--no matter what anyone else may have told you.
+First of all: No, we won't raise an eyebrow just because you show up - no matter what anyone else may have told you.
 We get that a lot at United Christian.
 We specialize in "first-in-a-long-time-if-ever" church-goers.
 Take a deep breath...

 - When we say "All are welcome," we mean it: all.
 Straight, gay, richer, poorer, white, black, cisgender, transgender, etc. etc. That means you may see same-sex couples holding hands in the pews.
 We are ALL family.

 - We believe it's possible to be serious about our faith and informal in our approach.
 No jacket necessary.
 Jeans are okay.
-The pastors don't wear robes.
-You may spot a tattoo or two.
+You may spot a tattoo or blue hair.

 - Children are welcome.
 We believe children aren't the future of the church; they're the church RIGHT NOW.
 We also know they wiggle and laugh and drop things.
 No biggie.
 There's even a special time just for kids in our services.